lesego12/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 File 9-strcpy.c is a function that copies a string pointed to by src, includng the terminating null byte (\0), to the buffer pointed to by the dest.

-File 10-atoi.c is a function that connects a string to an integer.
+File 100-atoi.c is a function that connects a string to an integer.

+File 101-keygen.c is a function creates a program that generates random valid passwords for the program 101-crackme